There’s no shortage of opinions on Millennials.

 But Millennials also want to be unique.
 They want to be respected for who they are, not who other people think they should be.
 Maybe this explains their inclination to spend money on tattoos and piercings, to express themselves in an artistic, permanent way.
 Millennials want respect, but they aren’t willing to change who they are to get it.

 What is success?

-When it comes right down to it, the millennial generation represents a shift in the definition of success.
+When it comes right down to it, the Millennial generation represents a shift in the definition of success.
 Before, success might have been defined by personal wealth or status in a company.
-To millennials, success is having made a difference in the world around them.
-Whether it is care for the environment or a humanitarian effort, millennials are likely to desire a career where they can influence positive change on some aspect of their world.
+To Millennials, success is having made a difference in the world around them.
+Whether it is care for the environment or a humanitarian effort, Millennials are likely to desire a career where they can influence positive change in some aspect of their world.

-Millennials will change, and are changing the world.
+Millennials will change, and they are changing the world.